-Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50%
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% No supplementary assessment opportunities will be granted for this module.

 The purpose of this module is to provide the student with an understanding of what information portals are, and the value they can add to an organisation, distinguish between different technologies utilised in an information portal and identify what information can be effectively used in an information portal.
 A student completing this module will be able to identify content suitable for an information portal, determine what features of information portals should be utilised and have a basic understanding of how information portals function.